Neural Surrogate HMC: On Using Neural Likelihoods for Hamiltonian Monte Carlo in Simulation-Based Inference: Results

-The probability distribution functions (PDFs) of the free parameters obtained with HMC for a single experiment are shown in Figure \ref{fig:coefficient_pdfs}.
-The normalization of the DC ($k^{0}_{\parallel}$) and the slopes of the perpendicular DC ($a_{\perp}$ and $b_{\perp}$) are well constrained by the data, as shown by their narrow PDFs.
-The slopes of the parallel DC ($a_{\parallel}$ and $b_{\parallel}$) are less constrained, as expected, since perpendicular diffusion dominates the transport processes in the majority of the heliosphere.
-These results are in agreement with what was found in \cite{bib:corti19:numericalmodeling} using a grid-based ordinary least-square minimization procedure on the same AMS-02 data and numerical model.
-We improve on \cite{bib:corti19:numericalmodeling} by smoothing the numerical instabilities of the model and providing posterior PDFs for all free parameters of the numerical model and posterior PDFs on the predicted GCR fluxes.
+The converged posterior samples provide state-of-the-art constraints on parameter PDFs for AMS-02 and PAMELA observations.
+An example of the PDFs of the free parameters obtained with HMC for a single experiment using AMS-02 data is shown in Figure~\ref{fig:coefficient_pdfs_ams} (see Figure~\ref{fig:coefficient_pdfs_pamela} in the Appendix for an example using PAMELA data).
+The NLE used to generate these results was trained on the full dataset as described in Section~\ref{sec:nle_setup} without bootstrap sampling.
+The normalization of the diffusion coefficient ($k^{0}_{\parallel}$) and the slopes of the perpendicular diffusion coefficient ($a_{\perp}$ and $b_{\perp}$) are well constrained by the data, as shown by their narrow PDFs.
+The slopes of the parallel diffusion coefficient ($a_{\parallel}$ and $b_{\parallel}$) are less constrained, as expected, since perpendicular diffusion dominates the transport processes in the majority of the heliosphere.